oswaldosantos/capm/README.md

 capm
 ====

-`capm` is a [R](http://www.r-project.org/) package, a free software environment for statistical computing and graphics.
+`capm` is a package for [R](http://www.r-project.org/), a free software environment for statistical computing and graphics.

 `capm` stands for **C**ompanion **A**nimal **P**opulation **M**anagement and is an initiative to guide and automate quantitative analysis to support companion animal population management.